EducationalInformatics.org is a laboratory for the study of educational informatics

 By changing physician's knowledge, attitudes, and behaviors;

-Through the creation and evaluation of tools, techniques, and procedures that shift learning from the classroom and lecture hall to the point-of-care.
+Through the creation and evaluation of tools, techniques, and procedures that shift learning from the classroom to the point-of-care and the point-of-presence.

 Laboratory Description